 You need to set up a process where all changes to the architecture around content need approval.
 You need to have a process in place that requires experienced members of staff who can decide what your information architecture will be to sign off on new libraries and even Sites in SharePoint Online.

 Office 365 lets you introduce new customizations in several ways.
 You can produce your own in-house customizations or implement add-ins from third parties.
-Good governance is all about managing these customizations, and so it is highly advisable to test the quality of any code you deploy in Office 365.
+Good governance is all about managing these customizations and making sure they operate as intended, so it is highly advisable to test the quality of any code you deploy in Office 365.

 Over time you will amass a lot of documents, files and customizations.
 Oftentimes, these will have been relevant once, but rarely – if ever – used any more.
 You therefore need to set up a cloud governance policy which ensures timely deletion of archiving to somewhere cheaper.

 The final stage in cloud governance is security.
 You need to implement a governance policy that clearly defines storage locations for certain types of data, and who has permission to access it.
+You need to report violations against these policies.
 You need to record and track who accesses content and how they share it externally.
-Part of your process should involve monitoring any unusual external sharing to ensure staff only share documents that they are allowed to.
+Part of your process should involve monitoring unusual external sharing to ensure staff only share documents that they are allowed to.

 Cloud governance is essential